bereaetherton/Laurel-Wilt-Agent-Based-Model-/README.md

 Authors: Berea Etheron,
 	 Ricardo I Alcala

+If you find this code is useful towards your own work, please cite us! https://www.sciencedirect.com/science/article/pii/S0308521X23000203?dgcid=coauthor

 An agent-based model designed to simulate epidemic expansion and social information dissemination regarding how to manage an epidemic.
 This agent-based mode incoperates policy incentive structures (carrots and sticks) and the social behavior of stubbornness.
 This model was used to simulate the laurel wilt epidemic across Homestead Florida's avocado orchards.

 #ABMBashScript.sh is the SLURM script used when submitting this job to UF's HiPerGator; this script reads in the ParameterTable.txt and runs the simulation for each paramter combination.